Luthaf/rascaline/docs/src/how-to/sample-selection.rst

 ================

 This examples shows how to compute a representation only for a subset of the available samples.
-In particular, we will compute the SOAP power spectrum representation for a specific subset of atoms, out of all the atoms in a structure file.
-The path to the structure file is taken from the first command line argument.
+In particular, we will compute the SOAP power spectrum representation for a specific subset of atoms, out of all atoms the code reads from a file.
+The path to the system file is taken from the first command line argument.

-This can be useful if we are only interested in certain structures in a large dataset, or if we need to determine the effect of a certain type of atoms on some structure properties.
+This can be useful if we are only interested in certain systems in a large dataset, or if we need to determine the effect of a certain type of atoms on some system properties.
 In the following, we will look at the tools with which sample selection can be done in rascaline.

 The first part of this example repeats the :ref:`userdoc-how-to-computing-soap`, so we